Affordable housing in Canada: Alberta

 In 2011, the president of the Calgary Region's Canadian Home Builders' Association, Carol Oxtoby, explained the increase in luxury homes construction and sales in Calgary.
 As of 2011 with its oil and gas and high-tech industries, young entrepreneurs and head offices, Calgary has some of the highest income earners and highest personal wealth in Canada per capita.
 In 2011 "448 homes in Calgary were resold for more than $1 million."

-A 2010 study by M. Lio on "The Impact of Higher Energy Efficiency Standards on Housing Affordability in Alberta" funded by NAIMA Canada and the Consumers Council of Canada investigated the impact of total selling price of the house, cost of land, cost of labour, and the cost of materials on housing affordability for the cities of Calgary and Edmonton in 2010.
+A 2010 study by M. Lio on "The Impact of Higher Energy Efficiency Standards on Housing Affordability in Alberta" funded by NAIMA Canada and the Consumers Council of Canada, investigated the impact of total selling price of the house, cost of land, cost of labour, and the cost of materials on housing affordability for the cities of Calgary and Edmonton in 2010.
 The results showed that the rising cost of labour and materials were attributable to the total selling price of the house, but that the rate of increase in these two attributes was outweighed by the significant rise in land value.
 The trend in the cost of land for both cities by 2010 showed a strong impact on the new housing price index.
-The study concluded that - compared to the cost of labour and materials, the main reason for the increase in house prices was primarily due to land costs.
+The study concluded that—compared to the cost of labour and materials, the main reason for the increase in house prices was primarily due to land costs.

 Since at least 2010, Calgary has had the "highest median after-tax income of all the major CMAs in Canada.
 Calgary also has the "highest concentration of millionaires" and the "highest proportion of individuals with after-tax income of $100,000.
 Because RBC Economics and other mortgage and loan providers, measures affordability based on the percentage of medium income that a household requires to pay for ownership costs, housing in Calgary is considered to be the most affordable in Canada.

 According to a 2017 report by economist Ron Kneebone, based an analysis of the cost of rent and the rates of social assistance over a ten-year period, Calgary is the "least-affordable city in Canada...if you're poor."

+By 2024, financialized landlords were upgrading and retrofitting their older buildings and rental units using government subsidies intended to reduce carbon emissions.
+In cities like Calgary, this has resulted in landlords increasing rent in their units above what their current low income households can manage.